 - establish a centralised licensing system.

-The agreement also states, in Article 6, that the Parties to the agreement shall, “where appropriate, cooperate and coordinate the monitoring and surveillance of fishing activities” by:
+The agreement also states, in Article 6, that the parties to the agreement will, “where appropriate, cooperate and coordinate the monitoring and surveillance of fishing activities”.
+They will do this by:

 - quickly exchanging information collected through national surveillance activities